nikagar4/item-listing/README.md

 ## From Author

-would add some type of clearing unseen list items to free up memory
+would add some type of clearing already seen list items to free up memory

 would be good if item container takes only last 10 and not 0 - all items as well (example: 0 - 10, 10 - 20 and not 0 - 10, 0 - 20, etc)